-NPK (short for Nitrogen, Phosphorus and Potassium) are the major nutrients that plants absorb though their roots, or vascular tissue.
+NPK (short for Nitrogen, Phosphorus, and Potassium) are the major nutrients that plants absorb through their roots or vascular tissue.
 NPK are the three numbers you see labeled on the front of commercial fertilizers.

 The numbers represent the percentage of a nutrient a fertilizer is made of.
-So for example, a 50-kg bag of 12-24-12 fertilizer would be composed of 12% N, 24% P, and 12% K. To figure out how much K that is you can multiply the weight by the percentage: 50 kg x 0.12 = 6 kg of K.
+For example, a 50-kg bag of 12-24-12 fertilizer is composed of 12% N, 24% P, and 12% K. To figure out how much K that is you can multiply the weight by the percentage: 50 kg x 0.12 = 6 kg of K.

 - Nitrogen (a gas) is a major component of amino acids (the building blocks of proteins) and chlorophyll (the energy substance made by plants through photosynthesis).
 Nitrogen is the most utilized nutrient of a plant’s life-cycle, especially during its early stages of growth.

-- Organic sources of N are plant litter, compost, manures, blood meal, feather meal, ect.
+- Organic sources of N are plant litter, compost, manure, blood meal, feather meal, etc.

 - Synthetic derivatives of N include formulations of urea and ammonium nitrates.

 Using Nitrogen for flowering cannabis:

 High nitrogen fertilizers have a pronounced effect on cannabis plants, often triggering vertical growth.
-This is why only moderate levels of nitrogen are applied to blooming cannabis plants in order to keep their buds hard, dense and compact.
-Cannabis fertilizers with a high ratio of nitrogen are usually “veg” nutrients, intended for the early stages of growth.
+This is why only moderate nitrogen levels are applied to blooming cannabis plants to keep their buds hard, dense, and compact.
+Cannabis fertilizers with a high nitrogen ratio are usually ‘veg’ nutrients intended for the early stages of growth.

-- Phosphorus (a mineral element) is a component of the complex nucleic acid structure of plants, which regulates protein synthesis.
-It is important in cell division and development of new tissue, also associated with complex energy transformations in the plant.
-Phosphorus lets plants use the energy harnessed by photosynthesis to drive its metabolism.
+- Phosphorus (a mineral element) is a component of plants’ complex nucleic acid structure, which regulates protein synthesis.
+It is important in cell division and the development of new tissue, also associated with complex energy transformations in the plant.
+Phosphorus lets plants use the energy harnessed by photosynthesis to drive their metabolism.